 This test verifies overload resistance for a short circuit to ground at the output lines.
-The output lines shall withstand the currents commensurate with the circuit protection rating as shown in the following Table 7 and labeled "Max".
+The output lines shall withstand the currents commensurate with the circuit protection rating as shown in the following Table 9 and labeled "Max".
 The test times are calculated from the circuit protection device response curve, based on the upper tolerance limit plus 10%.
 All current protected output lines shall be tested for overload in activated and non-activated states.
-Refer to LP-388C-XX for CG test procedure.

-Name Symbol Min Typical Max Unit Protective Device design rated current I NS 100 % Test current as a % of design rated current I P 135 200 350 % Test duration t P otective de ow time' + minutes
+Name Symbol Min Typical Max Unit Protective Device design rated current I {NS} 100 % Test current as a % of design rated current I P 135 200 350 % Test duration t P otective de minutes

-Table 7: Parameters for Overload Resistance
+Table 9: Parameters for Overload Resistance